Mange/roadie/README.md

     # => "<html><body style=\"color:green;\"></body></html>"
 ```

-Your document instance can be configured several options:
+Your document instance can be configured with several options:

 * `url_options` - Dictates how absolute URLs should be built.
 * `asset_providers` - A single (or list of) asset providers that are invoked when external CSS is referenced.
 See below.
-* `before_transformation` - A callback run before inlining starts.
+* `before_transformation` - A callback run before transformation starts.
-* `after_transformation` - A callback run after inlining is completed.
+* `after_transformation` - A callback run after transformation is completed.

 ### Making URLs absolute ###